Carried Away (1996 film)

-Carried Away (also known as Acts of Love) is a 1996 American English language film directed by Brazilian Bruno Barreto.
+Carried Away (also known as Acts of Love) is a 1996 American drama film directed by Bruno Barreto.
 It is based on the novel Farmer by Jim Harrison.

 The film stars Dennis Hopper, Amy Irving (Barreto's then wife), Gary Busey, and Amy Locane.
 The tagline reads "No love is safe from desire".

 Plot

 Joseph Svenden is a middle-aged schoolteacher who lives on a farm with his dying mother.
 In his simple life there is no excitement, even in his long-time relationship with a widow.
-However, when a 17-year-old beauty enrolls in his class, life takes an unexpected turn.
-She boards her horse in his barn and she then seduces him.
-They carry on a furtive relationship which leaves him torn between the passion, and knowing that he is doing something wrong.
-When her indiscretion starts the inevitable scandal, many different reactions ensue.
+However, when a beautiful 17-year-old girl enrolls in his class, life takes an unexpected turn.
+She boards her horse in his barn, and they flirt.
+They carry on a furtive relationship which leaves him torn between passion and knowing that he is doing something wrong.
+When their relationship becomes public, many different reactions ensue.